 Another convincing argument for learning GONNA is the fact that native speaking children learn to say GONNA before any notion of grammar.
 Remember, grammar is here to map out and complement the way we speak, not to control it.

 I’m American, and I grew up saying GONNA not as bastardization of the English language, but as A NATURAL EVOLUTION of the way we actually speak.
-If American children learn to say GONNA before speaking correctly, what’s the problem with teaching and learning the English language in a different way?
+If American children learn to say GONNA as language is emerging, AND later in life, what’s the problem with teaching and learning English like this?

 A lot of grammarticians will not like to hear this, which is expected, but watch the video and decide for yourself.
 If native speaking children are learning to say “I’m gonna marry him,” before any notion of grammar enters their minds, I really have a hard time seeing what the problem is with GONNA.